OpenDSA/OpenDSA/RST/en/PointersJava/LocalMem.rst

 Thanks For The Memory: Allocation and Deallocation
 --------------------------------------------------

-:term:`Local variables <local variable` are the programming structure everyone uses but no one thinks about.
+:term:`Local variable`s are the programming structure
+everyone uses but no one thinks about.
 You think about them a little when first mastering the syntax.
 But after a few weeks, the variables are so automatic that you soon